 - The site is pretty flat but we have built up the back of the site so to ensure sufficient drainage.
 As well as overland flow channel to the street.
 Low maintenance material and system is important for a retirement home.

 An Inside Look

-Experience the home’s design in 3D with this video walkthrough.
+Experience the home’s design in 3D with this virtual walkthrough.

 Project Number: 190503

 This home has been awarded the 2020 ArCH Design Excellence Selection award for Residential Architecture Design in the New Custom Home category.
 View more of our award-winning projects via our awards page.